Bus Topology in Networking: Simple Yet Foundational

 Disadvantages of Bus Topology

-❌ Limited Cable Length and Number of Devices: As the network grows, performance degrades.
+Limited Cable Length and Devices: As the network grows, performance degrades.

-❌ Data Collisions: Multiple devices transmitting simultaneously can lead to collisions and loss of data.
+Data Collisions: Multiple devices transmitting together can cause collisions & data loss.

 Real-World Applications of Bus Topology